-As early pioneers were making their way west, navigating across Nevada’s Great Basin, they developed several dependable refuges in the area spanning as far south as modern day Spring Valley State Park to areas just south of modern day Ely.
-People were moving in and out of the area for decades, but once silver was discovered in Hamilton and Treasure City, along with the completion of the Transcontinental Railroad, the masses started to arrive in the American West.
+As early pioneers made their way west, navigating across Nevada’s Great Basin, they developed several dependable refuges in the area spanning as far south as modern day Spring Valley State Park to areas just south of modern day Ely.
+People moved in and out of the area for decades, but once silver was discovered in Hamilton and Treasure City, along with the completion of the Transcontinental Railroad, the masses began to arrive in the American West.
 Silver ore was discovered in the Willow Creek Basin area in the 1870s, which propelled the development of the Ward Mining District.
 By the mid 1870s, the Martin and White Company from San Francisco invested money to extract silver ore, purchased silver small claims, and developed the area for a hopeful silver rush.

 Part of that development was building smelters, or furnaces for melting down mineral contents extracted from ore.
-As part of the historic Ward Mining District, the Ward Charcoal Ovens were built to serve this exact purpose, operating a narrow window of time from 1876 to 1879.
-The beehive shape did, and still does command your attention.
+As part of the historic Ward Mining District, the Ward Charcoal Ovens were built to serve this exact purpose, operating during the narrow window from 1876 through 1879.
+The beehive shape commanded people’s attention then, and it still does to this day.
 The shape was specifically designed to more efficiently burn pinyon pine and juniper into charcoal, in order to support mining production.
 Amazingly enough, the beehive shape was implemented to reflect heat back into the center of the oven, reducing heat loss.
 Each oven was equipped to hold a whopping 35 cords of wood at a time, producing a staggering 1,750 bushels of charcoal at a time.
-Only in operation for 3 short years, the ovens became obsolete because the mine dried up, and there was not a lot of available timber to fuel them.
+Only in operation for three short years, the charcoal ovens became obsolete because the mine dried up, and there was not a lot of available timber to fuel them.

-The mines in the area weren’t using them anymore, but that didn’t mean these otherworldly-looking shelters weren’t still being used.
+The mines in the area weren’t using them anymore, but that didn’t mean these otherworldly shelters weren’t still being used.
 Stockmen running cattle in the area used them as shelters, along with prospectors still trying to break off their piece of the American Dream.
-That, and rumor has it that these beehived-shaped shelters were even a hideout for stagecoach bandits in the region.
+Legend has it that these beehived-shaped shelters were even a hideout for stagecoach bandits in the region.